elastisys/compliantkubernetes/docs/user-guide/registry.md

 ### Verification

 1. Go to `harbor.$DOMAIN`.
 1. Choose the `demo` project.
 1. Check if the image was uploaded successfully, by comparing the tag's `sha256` with the one returned by the `docker push` command above.
 1. (Optional) While you're at it, why not run the vulnerability scanner on the image you just pushed.

 <!--user-demo-registry-end-->

 ## User access

-If OIDC was enabled (e.g. DeX) your Harbor user will be created when you first login to the web interface.
+If OIDC was enabled (e.g. Dex) your Harbor user will be created when you first login to the web interface.
 That user will not have admin privileges, if you need admin rights please contact the administrator by opening a support ticket.

 ## Create Tag Retention Rules